Old Makeup Can Cause Serious Eye Infections

 Most cosmetics have long shelf lives.
 But since they can be infected with bacteria after only 1 use, it is a good idea to keep track of how long you have been using products like mascara and eyeliners.
 Although there are no guidelines for cosmetics use, risk of infection can be reduced if you change them every 3 to 4 months, experts Also, don't share cosmetics.
 Cross contamination happens when 2 or more people use the same brushes or eyeliners.
-The main danger with sharing makeup is passing on an infection like viral conjunctivitis or pink eye.
-Exposure to even a small amount of The FDA offers the following tips for the proper use of eye cosmetics: Immediately stop using eye products that cause irritation.
+The main danger with sharing makeup is passing on an infection like viral conjunctivitis, also known as pink eye.
+Exposure to even a small The FDA offers the following tips for the correct use of eye cosmetics: Immediately stop using eye products that cause irritation.
 If irritation persists,